-For each Process Discussion Area, the Examiners will read and evaluate your Self-Assessment narratives, tables and graphs and provide written feedback primarily based on two perspectives.
+For each Process Discussion Area, Examiners will read and evaluate your Self-Assessment narratives, tables and graphs and provide written feedback primarily based on the two perspectives described above: Approach and Deployment.
 Both perspectives work together as indicators of overall organizational maturity in evaluating each Process Discussion Area.
-Should you address Learning and Integration, Examiners may make observations on these perspectives as well.
-The two perspective are as follows:
+Should you address the more mature indicators of processes (Learning and Integration), Examiners may make observations as well.